Clavvv/Congress-Data-Project/README.md

 After every attempt at ingesting the data to Postgres, a log is written to the log.txt file.
 Each log includes an error code, a brief description of the error and a timestamp of when the error occurred.

+Here's the description of possible error codes:

+- **Status: 500** - Data Retrieved but Not Ingested to Database: This error indicates that the data retrieval process was successful, but there was an issue with ingesting the data into the database.
+It could be due to a connection problem, data formatting error, or any other issue preventing the successful ingestion of data.

+- **Status: 204** - No New Data to Process: This code signifies that there is no new data available to process.
+It means that the extraction process was successful, but there were no updates or new data to be transformed and loaded into the database.

+- **Status: 200** - Data Retrieved and Ingested Successfully: This status indicates that the data retrieval, transformation, and ingestion processes were successful.
+It means that the pipeline successfully retrieved the data from the source, transformed it as required, and loaded it into the database without any issues.